Crossing the Pond and Beyond

 Anticosti Island was uninhabited at this time.
 In winter it was used by a native tribe for hunting but none actually lived there.

-If the winds were favourable this trajectory of the Gulf of St Lawrence to the mouth of the river would take about twenty four hours.
-Bad weather could delay the progress for days.
+If the winds were favourable this trajectory of the Gulf of St Lawrence to the mouth of the river would take about twenty four hours, although bad weather could delay the progress for days.

 It was about 90 miles (145k) from the tip of the Gaspé to the nearest shore of Anticosti island.
 There were no permanent residence on the island.
 In winter the aboriginals hunted although none actually lived there.